Aphrodite of Knidos – The Most Copied Statue in the World

 The statue takes its name from Pope Pius VI by Filippo Giuseppe Colonna, who, in 1783, donated, along with three other marble Venuses, the one now known as the Colonna Venus, to the Vatican Museum.

-It was declared, for the first time, as a copy of the Knidian Venus, in the catalogue of the Museo Pio-Clementino.
+It was declared for the first time as a copy of the Knidian Venus in the catalogue of the Museo Pio-Clementino.

-During the 19th and early 20th centuries, a tin drape was wrapped around the legs of the statue, only when the statue was removed to the Gabinetto delle Maschere (Part of the Vatican Museum), in 1932, where it can be seen today, was the drape removed.
+When the statue was removed to the Gabinetto delle Maschere (Part of the Vatican Museum) in 1932, where it can be seen today, the drape removed.

 2. Venus de’ Medici